Wanderingidea/ATtinyTRNG/README.md

 **Rngtest:**<br>
    rngtest 6.16<br>
    Copyright (c) 2004 by Henrique de Moraes Holschuh<br>
    This is free software; see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A <br>
+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.<br>
 <br>
  rngtest: starting FIPS tests...<br>
  rngtest: entropy source drained<br>